hikoala/koala-partner-js-client/README.md

       // The different flights of the itinerary.
       legs: [
         new Leg({
+          // The IATA code of the departure airport.
           departureAirportIATA: 'CDG',
+          // The IATA code of the arrival airport.
           arrivalAirportIATA: 'JFK',
+          // The departure date as an ISO string (ISO 8601).
           departureDate: '2021-06-22T18:10:15+02:00',
+          // The departure date as an ISO string (ISO 8601).
           arrivalDate: '2021-06-22T21:10:15-04:00',
+          // The IATA of the airline.
           airlineIATA: 'AF',
+          // The flight number.
           flightNumber: '2131',
         }),
       ],